We log anonymous usage statistics. Please read the privacy information for details.

 number of Figures

 The abstract should not exceed 250 words and contain the major keywords summarizing the article.
-The abstract should be structured including
+Except for Short Notes the abstract should be structured including

 Objectives: A statement of the goal(s) of the research.